 Protection for airframes during transportation between factories

 Transportation of the airframes of aeronautical apparatus requires specific measures.
-The fragile nature of the parts used in multimodal transport (by road and sea) involves defining tailored solutions to protect equipment against shocks and vibrations encountered during journeys between manufacturing and assembly sites.
+The fragile nature of the parts used in a multimodal transport (by road and sea) involves defining tailored solutions to protect equipment against shocks and vibrations encountered during journeys between manufacturing and assembly sites

 Socitec was involved in calculating the definition of the limit to avoid threatening the intactness of the airframe during transport.
-Wire cable isolators were developed and integrated between the airframe and the trailer. isolation solutions weighing 2 to 3 tonnes each were installed to filter the vibrations generated by rolling and movement.
-Their stainless-steel composition resolved oxidation issues resulting from maritime transportation and salt water.
+Wire cable isolators were developed and integrated between the airframe and the trailer. isolation solutions weighing 2 to 3 tonnes each were installed to filter the vibrations generated by rolling and moving.
+Their stainless-steel composition resolved oxidation issues resulting from maritime transportation and saltwater.

 The cable isolators also ensure a life span of over 20 years and require no maintenance.